andyearnshaw/Intl.js/README.md

 environments.

 ## <a id=status></a>Status
-The latest test, run on Jun 04 2013, scored 101 out of 117<sup>\*</sup>.
+The latest test, run on Jun 04 2013, scored 99 out of 111 in SpiderMonkey<sup>\*</sup>.
 Although the majority of the failed tests are somewhat superficial, there are a few outstanding issues with `DateTimeFormat`.
-Also, as the tests aren't run with all locales enabled, there may be some edge cases that have been missed.

-Aside from 1 issue with precision in Firefox, `NumberFormat` seems to be rather complete.
+Aside from 1 issue with floating point precision in Firefox/SpiderMonkey, `NumberFormat` seems to be rather complete.

 Current progress is as follows: